olivermaerz/OliverMaerz/README.md

 - 👋 Hi, I’m @OliverMaerz
-- 👀 I’m interested in Software Development for Web and Deep Learning
+- 👀 I’m interested in software engineering for web and deep learning
 - 🌱 I’m currently learning how to fly an airplane
 - 💞️ I’m looking to collaborate on any fun programming